nutanix-japan/nai-llm/docs/llmmgmt/index.md

 We have deployed two Kubernetes clusters so far as per the NVD [design requirements](../conceptual/conceptual.md#management-kubernetes-cluster)

-1. Management cluster: to host the management workloads like flux, kafka, etc
+1. **Management cluster**: to host the management workloads like flux, kafka, etc
-2. Dev cluster: to host the dev LLM and ChatBot application - this will use GPU passed through to the kubernetes worker nodes
+2. **Dev cluster**: to host the dev LLM and ChatBot application - this will use GPU passed through to the kubernetes worker nodes

 We will deploy the following applications one after the other